pidoshva/CS4400/Base_Line_Content/README.md

 # Excel Data Combiner Application

-This application merges data from two Excel files, typically hospital and Medicaid datasets, into one dataset for further inspection.
-It allows users to search, filter, view, and copy detailed profiles based on the merged data.
+The Excel Data Combiner Application is a user-friendly GUI-based tool designed to merge data from two Excel files—typically hospital and Medicaid datasets—into a unified dataset.
+It enables users to search, filter, and inspect profiles, view unmatched data, assign nurses, and analyze nurse statistics.
+With additional features like encryption and decryption, it ensures secure handling of sensitive information.

 ## Features
-- **Read Two Excel Files:** Users can select two Excel files (hospital and Medicaid datasets) and merge them based on the Mother’s First Name, Last Name, and Child’s Date of Birth.
+- - **Read Two Excel Files:** Load hospital and Medicaid datasets for merging.
+- - **Combine Data:** Merge datasets based on Mother's First Name, Last Name, and Child's Date of Birth.
-- **Combine Data:** Combines the datasets into a single file for easy inspection.
-- **Search & Filter:** Quickly search and filter combined data by name, ID, or Date of Birth.
+- - **Search & Filter:** Search and filter combined data by name, ID, or Date of Birth.
-- **Display Profiles:** Double-clicking on a name opens a detailed profile for the selected entry, showing information about the mother, child, and contact details.
+- - **View Detailed Profiles:** Double-click an entry to view detailed information, including mother and child details.
-- **Copy to Clipboard:** Users can copy profile information for easy documentation and sharing.
+- - **Copy to Clipboard:** Copy profile details for documentation and sharing.
-- **Excel Export:** Saves the combined dataset to an Excel file (combined_matched_data.xlsx).
+- - **Excel Export:** Save the combined dataset as `combined_matched_data.xlsx`.
-- **Unmatched Data:** Displays unmatched data if any found.
+- - **Unmatched Data Inspection:** View and explore unmatched data records.
-- **Nurse Assignment:** Ability to assign nurses to children
+- - **Nurse Assignment:** Assign nurses to children and manage nurse statistics.
-- **Nurse Statistics:** Displays every assigned nurse and the amount of children assigned to that nurse with an ability to view children's profiles.
+- - **Nurse Statistics:** Analyze assigned nurses, view most/least assigned nurses, and inspect their assigned children.
-- **Encryption Key Generation:** Generates an encryption key for file encryption.
-- **File Encryption/Decryption:** An ability to encrypt and decrypt `xlsx` file for added protection.
+- - **Encryption & Decryption:** Encrypt and decrypt Excel files automatically for added security.
+- - **Generate Encryption Key:** Generate a key to secure data files.
+- - **Detailed Logging:** Track application activity for operational insights.

 ## Prerequisites